skyewatcher/OSINTtools/index.md

 [Spiderfoot](https://spiderfoot.com) to research social media links and online footprints.

+[Grey Zone](https://www.greycampus.com/blog/information-security/top-open-source-intelligence-tools) Various OSINT tools that are available in the market.

+[Maltego](https://www.maltego.com/) Integrate data from public sources (OSINT), commercial vendors, and internal sources via the Maltego Transform Hub.
+All data comes pre-packaged as Transforms ready to be used in investigations.

+[DNS Checker](https://dnschecker.org/) DNS, IP, and other great tools including a random password generator.

 [editor on GitHub](https://github.com/skyewatcher/OSINTtools/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+# GIT HUB PAGES (I left this up for y'all)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.